midzer/beerbase/content/breweries/flying-fish-brewing-company/farmhouse-summer-ale.md

 srm: 0
 upc: 0
 ---
-A tribute to the highly drinkable every day" beers from French-speaking Belgium.
+A tribute to the highly drinkable \every day\" beers from French-speaking Belgium.
 Contains Belgian two-row pale malt and 7% wheat.
 This beer is lightly filtered with an earthy